wesleyZero/capstone_II/README.md

 <img src="https://github.com/wesleyZero/capstone_II/blob/main/readme/img/supercritical_phase_diagram.png" width="500">

 **A supercritical fluid** is a fluid that behaves like a gas and a liquid simultaneously.
 Depending on the thermodynamic conditions (the temperature and pressure) it will behave more like one or the other.
 The details of this are not what I want the focus to be, thats a topic of physics.
 Whats important is that we have a reactive component that changes density, **effectively changing the concentration of all of the species in the reactor depending on what thermodynamic conditions we specifiy**.
+For CO2 we get this type of bizarro phase behavior when we get to pressures of about 76 times atmospheric.

 [get_supercritical_c02_density function](https://github.com/wesleyZero/capstone_II/blob/main/reactor_fxns.m#L368)
 ```matlab